 Cement production accounts for 8% of the world’s GHG emissions.
 As the green building market continues to grow, concrete users are looking for reliable materials that reduce cement use.
 When compared cement-based CMUs, CarbiCrete CMUs exhibit equivalent or better mechanical and durability properties.
 They have the same water absorption properties, but higher compressive strength by up to 30% and display better freeze/thaw resistance.
 CarbiCrete concrete offers the same or better quality and performance that users expect, but with a carbon-negative footprint.

 Validating CarbiCrete’s net carbon negative impact involves performing an industry standard Lifecycle Analysis (LCA).
 Our third-party LCA methodology starts with a 100% reduction of the carbon dioxide emissions from eliminating cement use in concrete.
 It drives net negative emissions with the permanent sequestration of carbon dioxide that is mineralized in the product curing.
-Even when additional transportation and conversion impacts are considered, CarbiCrete’s full LCA results in net carbon-negative concrete products a wide range of products and customer.
+Even when additional transportation and conversion impacts are considered, CarbiCrete’s full LCA results in net carbon-negative concrete products.

 Carbon Benefit Accounting and Verification